focode/SpringBootJunitMockMvc/README.md

 To build this application command is : mvn clean install

+This will also run the test cases automatically from AlgoApplicationTests.java

+negative test case has also been implemented

+testing framework is MockMvc

 To run this application command is : spring-boot:run

-After running the application open http://localhost:8080/100
+After running the application open http://localhost:8080/gorden

-here 100 is time input

 and you will be able to see the maximum satisfaction like this:

-Maximum satisfaction that can be attained by Mr. Gorden in 100 is :168349
+Maximum satisfaction that can be attained by Mr. Gorden is :2493893

-Please enter time in incremental order only.

-This solution is derived from Abstract programming
+This solution is derived from knapsack algorithm

-TDD approach has been followed, initially a test case was written for the rest api and it ws failed then application was made and finally
+TDD approach has been followed, initially a test case was written for the rest api and it was failed then application was made and finally

 test case passed

 Test case class name is : AlgoApplicationTests and MockMvc was the framework that was used for TDD.